 - Public Thailand health insurance for working expats.
 Expats who are employed in Thailand are enrolled in the Universal Coverage Scheme (UCS), which provides free healthcare through contributions that are deducted from the employee’s salary.

 - Private health insurance.
 Expats who are not employed or those who want health coverage in private hospitals can purchase a private medical insurance scheme, either local or international.
 Expats who retire in Thailand will have to subscribe to a private insurance plan or pay the costs from their own pocket.
-You can find international health insurance for Thailand through Insubuy, International Citizens Insurance or Foyer Global Health.
+You can find international health insurance for Thailand through Insubuy or International Citizens Insurance.

 Public Health Insurance in Thailand